vliu15/visunn/README.md

 Note how `self.relu = nn.ReLU()` is reused multiple times.
 While this is not incorrect in any way.
 However, from a graph perspective, there is one `self.relu = ReLU()` node, which has multiple input and output nodes.
 Rendering this topology declaration will show cycles in the graph due to the multiple passes through the recycled node.
 A potential solution would be to split all nodes that consist of >1 unconnected graph.

 ### Weights and Biases
-With how `torch==1.4.0` constructs the graph protobuf, it is not possible to acquire the `_output_shapes` attribute from the weights and biases nodes (recoverable for all other nodes).
-We thus opt to leave those fields empty when aggregating attributes.
+With how `torch>=1.4.0` constructs the graph protobuf, it is not possible to acquire the `_output_shapes` attribute from the weights and biases nodes (recoverable for all other nodes).
+Those fields empty when aggregating attributes.